jon-edward/wiki_dump/README.md

 `pip install wiki_data_dump`

 ## Usage
-One could easily get all available job names for any given wiki with short script:
+One could easily get all available job names for any given wiki with this short script:

 ```python